briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

             2. _(2)_ The person has been served with a summons and complaint in a pending residential mortgage loan foreclosure action relating to that real property.
-As used in this subsection, “pending” includes the time between judgment entry and confirmation of sale.
+As used in this subsection, "pending" includes the time between judgment entry and confirmation of sale.

     2. _(2)_ With purpose to interfere with the use or enjoyment of property of